Form 1065 Due Dates

 Why the March 15 Deadline Is Important

-Form 1065 is not just a partnership return—it is also the source of Schedule K-1 for each partner.
+Form 1065 is more than a partnership tax return.
+It is also used to prepare Schedule K-1 for each partner partner.

 Partners rely on Schedule K-1 to: